Reviews You Can Rely On

 Overall Hardwood Performance

 We see a consistent pattern with the Dyson triplets at the top.
 The Shark twins follow closer behind compared to carpet performance, thanks to the fluffy rollers (and potentially less stringent power cleaning requirements).
+And the Dyson V12 offers good hardwood, edge, and crevice performance, but is limited by its small capacity.
+Still, it's worth noting that the amount of material we use while testing is pretty substantial, and the V12 could definitely do a great job tackling lighter messes on hard floor surfaces.

 The last fluffy roller on this list finishes out the top competitors, the Bespoke, but we do note that the competition is much tighter in this race!
 Our chronicles of clogging continued with the Bissell deeming it unfit for any surface.
 The Homeika couldn't muster enough power to lift more than a thin layer of debris during each pass, so it couldn't efficiently complete our timed test trials.
 Lastly, while the Tineco does have enough power to easily lift material off hard surfaces, its bumper at the head acted like a plow and pushed Cheerios away, not allowing the suction to take hold.